Superbstingray/UdonPlayerPlatformHook/README.md

 > Behavior can be enabled or disabled based on layers.

-> Will move and rotate the player correctly with objects they stand on.
+> Will correctly move and rotate the player with objects they stand on.

-> Will teleport the player seamlessly relative to objects they stand on.
+> Players will seamlessly move with objects that get teleported.

 > Supports moving the player relative to objects that are changing scale.